ErickOF/ErickOF/README.md

 ## **English :us: :uk:**

 Hi!
-My name is Erick, I'm Computer Engineering student from Costa Rica 🇨🇷.
+My name is Erick, I am a Computer Engineer and a Master's student in Electronics with an emphasis in Microelectronics from Costa Rica 🇨🇷.

 I'm interested in Embedded Systems, Machine Learning and Data Science stuff.
 You can see more of my skills in [coderanks.io](https://profile.codersrank.io/user/erickof) or [Linkedin](https://www.linkedin.com/in/erickobregonf/).

 ### **About myself:**
 * I love to learn about anything (physics, maths, chemistry, astronomy, biology, culture, history, languages, sports, art, music, and so on) 😊
-* I'm trying to write my own blogs in [Medium](https://erickof.medium.com/) and [DEV](https://dev.to/erickof) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
+* I'm trying to write my blogs in [Medium](https://erickof.medium.com/) and [DEV](https://dev.to/erickof) about Computer Engineering stuff, and maybe artificial intelligence in the future, but there's a lot of work to do...
 * My native language is Spanish, but I'm learning English, French and German.

 <details>